Roiak2/Canopy-Openness-from-Hemispheric-Photos/proposal.md

 This package assists foresters by taking an input of hemispheric photos, calculating canopy openness for the photos, and outputting a dataframe with the results, as well as pretty plots.

+Currently there is a demo Jupyter Notebook found in the package for a user to try and test out the functions on their own images.

+### File structure of package:
+.
+├── CanOpenness
+│   ├── CanOpen.py
+│   ├── CanOpenness Demo Script.ipynb
+│   └── __init__.py
+├── README.md
+├── Sample Photos
+│   ├── Sample_Photo.JPG
+│   ├── Sample_Photo_Threshold.jpg
+│   └── Test Photos
+│       ├── LFDP.394.12Dec2017.EV-2.AF.JPG
+│       ├── LFDP.400.11Dec2017.EV0.M.JPG
+│       ├── LFDP.403.11Dec2017.EV0.AF.JPG
+│       └── LFDP.406.11Dec2017.EV0.AF.JPG
+├── proposal.md
+└── setup.py

+Dependencies and libraries for this package include:
+  1. 'pandas': to output and store results in a dataframe
+  2. 'numpy': to carry out statistical calculations
+  3. 'skimage': to threshold colors in inputted images
+  4. 'pathlib': to handle multiple files at once from a directory

 ### User Input and Interface
 The program requires the user to input image files.
 These will be jpeg or png files and should be fisheye photos.